-His phone buzzed with an alert.
+His phone buzzed with a message notification.
 He pulled it from his pocket.
 The phone’s lock screen wallpaper was a photo of Icing and Zamboni snuggling on the couch.
 Smiling, he swiped up and saw the text from his wife.

 Kelsey: On my way.
 Can you get me a latte?

-Already done.
+Already done, he wrote back.
 He mentally patted himself on the back as the barista set down his order, complete with heart-shaped mugs.
 Spying a table by the front window, he maneuvered through the maze of tables.
 It was the perfect spot.
 Warm from the sunlight gleaming through the window, and Kelsey would see him as soon as she walked through the door.